MaximeCaty/LibBSC-for-.NET/README.md

 Compress/Decompress API support gzipped payload (Content-Encoding/Accept-encoding).

-It reduce network load but slow down the process by 10-15%, so I'd recommand to only use it with fastest gzip level or when bandwidth is critical.
+It reduce network load but slow down the process by 10-15%, so I won't recommand to use it unledd network load is critical.

 ### Ping
 Use this function to verify you are able to reach the Azure Function.